Justin-Watkins/Justin-Watkins.github.io/06-Pricing.md

 What we call a _top-down forecast_ typically consists of macro-level factors such as _team payroll_ and projected wins.
 These forecasts can be useful for comparing potential across the entire league since we can understand the main components in advance. _Bottom-up forecasts_ can vary in granularity, but consist of more specific information such as the marketing schedule and specifics around scheduling and game attractiveness specific to your market.
 This might mean rivalry games will be more attractive and you can build that into your model.
 Let's start by building a simple bottom-up forecast.

-Let's begin by creating a treatment and control group so that we can evaluate the efficacy of our model.
+First, let's create a treatment and control group so that we can evaluate the efficacy of our model.
 We'll perform these tasks with a couple of different packages in future chapters and go into more depth about how to more rigorously apply modeling techniques to our data.
 The following lines of code will create a training and test data set.
-There are many ways to accomplish this.
 This example uses standard R functions.

 ```r